-On 2007-Aug-30 at 14:25UT, the XRT team performed a planned substrate voltage $(V{ss})$ change from 0 V to 6 V in order to reduce the thermally induced dark current when the operating temperature is above -55 °C. Prior to the change, preliminary observations of Cas A and the Crab at a $V{ss}$ of 6 V showed a reduction in the Quantum Efficiency of the order of 10% at 6 keV (Godet et al. 2007, SPIE, 6686) and an increase of about 5% in the gain due to the change in the gain of the output FET.
+On 2007-Aug-30 at 14:25UT, the XRT team performed a planned substrate voltage (V{ss}) change from 0 V to 6 V in order to reduce the thermally induced dark current when the operating temperature is above -55 °C. Prior to the change, preliminary observations of Cas A and the Crab at a V{ss} of 6 V showed a reduction in the Quantum Efficiency of the order of 10% at 6 keV (Godet et al. 2007, SPIE, 6686) and an increase of about 5% in the gain due to the change in the gain of the output FET.
 The latter meant separate gain files are needed depending on the substrate voltage at the time of a given observation.
-The files are distiguished using the notation $s\theta$ (for $V{ss} = 0$ V) and $s\theta$ (for $V{ss} = 6$ V) in their respective file names.
+The files are distinguished using the notation $s\theta$ (for $V{ss} = 0$ V) and $s\theta$ (for $V{ss} = 6$ V) in their respective file names.
 The Swift software tools were updated to perform a query for the relevant gain file to be used depending on the substrate voltage setting.

-In addition to the substrate voltage change, in 2008 June, after successful XRT flight software updates, the XRT CCD began permanently operating in full frame Photon Counting mode ('pcw3'), whereby the entire $600 \times 600$ imaging area of the CCD is read out.
-This has enabled us to continuously collect corner source Fe calibration data (see figure A.1) when operating in photon counting mode and has provided us with a wealth of information on the gain and charge transfer efficiency (CTE) behaviour as a function of time and CCD temperature since this time.
+In addition to the substrate voltage change, in 2008 June, after successful XRT flight software updates, the XRT CCD began permanently operating in full frame Photon Counting mode ('pcw3'), whereby the entire 600×600 imaging area of the CCD is read out.
+This has enabled us to continuously collect corner source 55 Fe calibration data (see figure A.1) when operating in photon counting mode and has provided us with a wealth of information on the gain and charge transfer efficiency (CTE) behaviour as a function of time and CCD temperature since this time.

-This latest CALDB release (2011-Jun-07) includes new versions of the $V{ss} = 6$ V gain files, with identification of trap locations and depths with improved gain coefficients and with the introduction of the CTI energy dependence, for both Photon Counting (PC) mode (swxpc-gains6\20010101v010.fits) and Windowed Timing (WT) mode (swxwtgains6\20010101v-011.fits).
+This latest CALDB release (2012-Feb-09) includes new versions of the $V{ss} = 6$ V gain files, with updated identification of trap locations and depths derived from Tycho SNR observations in February and September 2011 and improved gain coefficients to characterise the trap depths energy dependence for both Photon Counting (PC) mode (swxpcgains6_20010101v011.fits) and Windowed Timing (WT) mode (swxwtgains6_20010101v012.fits).